QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

 Therefore, you should not make any risky customizations (e.g., installing untrusted browser plugins) in important disposable templates.
 In particular, the *default* disposable template is important because it is used by the "Open in disposable" feature.
 This means that it will have access to everything that you open with this feature.
-For this reason, it is strongly recommended that you base the default disposable template on a trusted TemplateVM and refrain from making any risky customizations to it.
+For this reason, it is strongly recommended that you base the default disposable template on a trusted template and refrain from making any risky customizations to it.

 ## Creating a new disposable template